the-jasonl/Baysian-Opt-ResNet/README.md

 The script prints the result out to console and saves a plot of the optimization proceess.

+## Short Intro to Baysian Optimization
+Baysian Optimization (BO) is an approach to optimize model hyperparameters.
+BO uses prior samples to build a function (surrogate function) that approximates how a hyperparameter affects the model performance.
+It then selects the most promising hyperparameter value based on an acquisition function.
+This process can be done iteratively, by evaluating the next sample, updating the prior and the choosing the next best parameter.
+BO is useful when the target function to approximate is expensive, as it provides an optimized sampling strategy.

 ## Model and training details

-This process serves as a showcase, so the ResNet has been kept very small to streamline the training time.
-Similarly, other hyperparameters have been kept small with regards to training time.
+I will use the readily available Fashion-MNIST dataset for this show case and a small ResNet.
+The ResNet has been kept very small to streamline the training time.
+Similarly, hyperparameters other than training time have been optimized with regards to training time.

 The showcased ResNet consists of 2 ResBlocks: